 More information on the program structure and courses can be viewed in the Graduate Catalog.

-To ensure a high-quality graduate student group, all MS in Education in School Business Management students must have an undergraduate degree from a recognized institution and meet the criteria provided below.
+To ensure a high-quality graduate student group, all MS in Education in School Business Management students must have a bachelor's degree from a recognized institution and meet the criteria provided below.

 A candidate must be accepted by the Graduate School and meet program entrance requirements.
 NO GMAT or GRE test scores are required.
 The status of each student is determined by his/her undergraduate grade point average and undergraduate or graduate work.
 Contact the Program Coordinator for details.